 In 2016, Ernst was diagnosed and treated for Thyroid cancer; a potentially devastating life event which threatened to derail his career.
 Not one to let such a challenge keep him down, he wasted no time in getting back to work after treatment by demoing new material in early 2017.
 The Early Favorites performed their first live show in July 2017, and were signed to Eastwood Records shortly thereafter.
 The road to and beyond recovery for Ernst is nothing short of inspirational.

-2018 will be a busy year for Ernst and The Early Favorites in support of Hickory Switch due out in the Spring.
-Booking for regional touring and festivals for the band as well as solo performances for Dave is well underway.
-"We've been rehearsing hard and are really ready to start having some fun onstage," says Ernst.
-Dave and the guys are practical about their goals, "We are all just having a blast, at the end of the day we just want to have a great time and make some music that makes us proud and has meaning to those listening"...seems like they are off to a great start.
+Ernst and his band are practical about their goals, taking things one day at a time while enjoying the journey.
+"We are all having a blast,” says Ernst, “At the end of the day we just want to have a great time and make some music that makes us proud and has meaning to those listening.”
+Seems like they’re off to a great start doing just that.